joemoose/dungeoneers.d20/docs/2 Equipment.md

 When a hireling faces a stressful situation, is made to go without pay or food, or is asked to do something more dangerous than what they signed on for, they must make a WIL check or flee.

-Well-paid or loyal hirelings may make this check with Advantage.
+Well-paid or loyal hirelings may make this check with an advantage.

 ### Hireling Advancement